Robust Physics-based Deep MRI Reconstruction Via Diffusion Purification: Introduction

 \subsection{Contributions}

-\begin{itemize}[left=0pt] \item We introduce a robustification framework designed to enhance the resilience of state-of-the-art (SOTA) DL-based MRI reconstructors against additive perturbations and other instabilities.
-This is accomplished through purification via pre-trained DMs.
+\begin{itemize}[left=0pt] \item We introduce a general robustification framework designed to enhance the resilience of \textcolor{black}{supervised} DL-based MRI reconstructors against \textcolor{black}{a variety of instabilities, and improve their generalization performance when faced with out of distribution samples}.
+This is accomplished through integrating purification via pre-trained DMs into existing DL-based models.

-\item We prove that the perturbed and clean images' distributions (and conditional distributions) get closer to each other as the time moves forward in the diffusion stage.
+\item We prove that the perturbed and clean images' distributions (and conditional distributions) get closer to each other as the time increases in the forward diffusion stage.

-\item We present a novel approach to select a process-switching time step - a critical parameter within the DM-based purification method.
-This eliminates the necessity of treating it as a hyper-parameter.
+\item We present an approach to select a process-switching time step - a critical parameter within our DM-based purification method.
+This mitigates the necessity of treating it as a hyper-parameter.